epogrebnyak/abacus/README.md

 cv.print(income_statement)
 ```

-Check out [`readme.py`](readme.py) for a complete code example with
+Check out [`readme.py`](readme.py) for a complete code example
-featuring contraccounts (eg depreciation) and dividends.
+featuring contraccounts (eg depreciation) and dividend payout.

 ## Intent

 This code is intended as an educational device that informs
-users about principles of accounting information systems (AIS).
+users about principles of accounting information systems (AIS)
+and good coding practices in Python.

+`abacus` should also be usable as 'headless' general ledger
+that accepts a chart of accounts, accounting entries
+and produces balance sheet and income statement.

+`abacus` should be fit for simulations, where
+you generate a stream of entries corresponding to business events
+and evaluate the resulting financial reports.

 ## Assumptions